nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     For NFSv3, whether to drop rather than reply to requests yielding delay errors.
 False by default and settable with Drop_Delay_Errors.

-Dispatch_Max_Reqs(uint32, range 1 to 10000, default 5000)
-    Total number of requests to allow into the dispatcher at once.

-Dispatch_Max_Reqs_Xprt(uint32, range 1 to 2048, default 512)
-    Number of requests to allow into the dispatcher from one specific transport.

 Plugins_Dir(path, default "/usr/lib64/ganesha")
     Path to the directory containing server specific modules